BodinoMing/ielts/speaking.md

 **reason:**I find the sound of rain to be very relaxing and calming.

 **example:** when it’s raining outside, I love to curl up with a good book and a cup of tea and listen to the raindrops tapping against the window.
-It’s a very peaceful and relaxing experience for me.
+It’s a very peaceful/**tranquil** and relaxing experience for me.

 **Does it rain much in your city?**